protocol/web3-dev-team/proposals/nftschool.md

 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.
 Confidence: 7
 <!--Explain why this rating-->
+While the content part of this is fairly straightforward, getting people to the site is not.
+It will take a significant amount of work in generating enough backlinks for this site to rank in search results, at which point it can become self-sustaining.

 ## Project definition
 #### Brief plan of attack

 <!--Briefly describe the milestones/steps/work needed for this project-->
+* Agree on mvp content
+* Get started on content
+* In parallel design and set up website
+* Launch with mvp
+* Keep adding content regularly

 #### What does done look like?
 _What specific deliverables should completed to consider this project done?_
-The initial milestone is to have set of documents online that cover the basics, backed up by partners.
+The initial milestone is to have a set of documents online that cover the basics, backed up by partners.
+We’d then need to agree on follow up milestones.
+As a product this would be an ongoing concern.

 ####  What does success look like?